-Hands-On Tutorial: The Public API in Dataiku DSS¶
+Hands-On Tutorial: The Public API in Dataiku¶

 In this tutorial, you will gain a better understanding of the difference between the HTTP REST API and the Python client to the public API.
-In addition, you’ll learn how to programmatically interact with DSS objects such as projects, datasets, variables, flows, jobs, and scenarios.
+In addition, you’ll learn how to programmatically interact with Dataiku objects such as projects, datasets, variables, flows, jobs, and scenarios.

 Let’s Get Started¶